 The United States Census is a national survey conducted every ten years to enumerate the population for taxation and political representation.

 The survey is conducted by the Bureau of the Census, also known as the United States Census Bureau, and is mandatory for all U.S. citizens.
-The purpose of the census is to collect statistical data about U.S. citizens to determine the appropriate division of Senate house seats and provide a basis for apportioning federal taxes and funding among states.
+The purpose of the census is to collect statistical data about U.S. citizens to determine the appropriate division of seats in the House of Representatives and provide a basis for apportioning federal taxes and funding among states.

 The numbers of citizens, non-citizen legal residents, illegal immigrants and long-term visitors living in any residential structures in the U.S. make up the tally of the Census.
 A person is counted as a resident of a home if it is the place where they most often live and sleep.
 While some U.S. citizens living outside the country have the right to vote, only those who are military or civilian federal employees are counted in the Census.
 The Census does try to tally the numbers of homeless citizens but with an acknowledgement that accuracy is less assured.